BenCaiello/PalmettoBUG/docs/source/UsingPixelClassifier.rst

 clusters, they will be merged into one.
-Note that when doing the annotation, you can either use the same labels as were in the classifier, or you can use custom / free-form labels. **If you are intending to extend the cell masks with these labels, you MUST use the same labels as in the classifier!** This is required when matching the cell masks to the regions they can be expanded into.
-However, if you are only interested in grouping the cells into cell types for the sake of single-analysis, you can freely use custom labels.
+Note that when doing the annotation, you can either use the same labels as were in the classifier, or you can use custom / free-form labels. **If you are intending to extend cell masks with these labels, you MUST use the same labels as in the classifier!** This is required when matching the cell masks to the regions they can be expanded into.
+However, if you are only interested in grouping the cells into cell types for the sake of loading into a single-analysis, you can freely use custom labels.

 |image6|